 - Provide an outlet for self-expression

 - Provide non-threatening, age-appropriate explanations and preparations

 - Provide relaxation and guided imagery to help reduce pain and to promote relaxation

 - Offer legacy building and memory making to cope with death/dying and grief

-As a member of the treatment team, a child life specialist is trained to provide therapeutic play, including medical play, and developmentally appropriate activities utilizing their knowledge of child development theories, play, stress relief, coping techniques, and family systems.
-This can happen at the bedside, in the playroom, teen room, or in clinic areas.
+As a member of the treatment team, a Child Life Specialist is trained to provide therapeutic play, including medical play, and developmentally appropriate activities utilizing their knowledge of child development theories, play, stress relief, coping techniques and family systems.
+These techniques can be utilized at the bedside, in the playroom, teen room or in clinic areas.